aquasecurity/trivy/README.md

 </details>

-### Skip an update of vulnerability DB
+### Skip update of vulnerability DB

-`Trivy` always updates vulnerability database when it starts operating.
-This is usually fast as it is a difference update.
+`Trivy` always updates its vulnerability database when it starts operating.
+This is usually fast, as it is a difference update.
 But if you want to skip even that, use the `--skip-update` option.

 ```
 $ trivy --skip-update python:3.4-alpine3.9